leminh2/leminh2.github.io/README.md

 ---

 ### Preprints
-- A study of some chemotaxis systems with singular sensitivity and nonlocal quadratic degradation damping in 2D.
 - Absence of blow-up in a fully parabolic chemotaxis system with weak singular sensitivity and logistic damping in dimension two.
 - Boundedness in chemotaxis systems with general weak singular sensitivity and logistic sources.
 - An improvement toward global boundedness in a fully parabolic chemotaxis with singular sensitivity in any dimension.